-I've been working professionally in the performing arts since 1995.
+I've been working professionally in the performing arts or applied theatre since 1995.
 Most of that work has been as a stage actor.
 I've written or developed a dozen one-man plays (RichDrama.com), and to my utter astonishment I've had opportunity to perform them and/or teach acting and public presentation skills in 36 states, five continents and 25 nations.
 I was cast in my first film in 2010, and since then I've performed in nine films, including two that were featured at SAICFF this year: Papa Lehman in Indescribable and the land speculator in Alone Yet Not Alone (IMDb.me/RichSwingle).

 I'd love for all of you between the ages of 16 and 30 to audition for The MasterWorks Festival Theatre Program.
 It's a one-month intensive in acting.
 We'll develop a play in Winona Lake, Indiana, and you'll sit under Christians with more than a combined century of experience as professional actors.
 We'll perform our play near Pittsburgh, and in an Off-Broadway theatre just off of Times Square, NY.

 So here are my answers to the questions posted:

 1. What is the purpose of acting?

 I believe this goes back to the purpose of life.
 We were created to be in relationship with the Lord.
 Being created in the Creator's image means that we all have creativity within us, and when we invite the Lord into the process it glorifies God.
 When we tell God's stories, I've found it to be a foretaste of heaven.
 I respond below about other messaging.